Motor oil, like so many other products we all use today, has come so far from what it used to be in terms of technological advancement.

 In other words, if it’s 90 degrees outside, the temperature of your engine is already going to run at higher temperatures because of the ambient heat and subsequent absorption of the heat by your vehicle’s metal.

-If it’s cold outside, those factors won’t have any effect on the operating temperature of the vehicle, and the oil in your engine must be able to resist the cold and flow easily to all the components under the hood.
+If it’s cold outside, those factors won’t have any effect on the operating temperature of the vehicle, and the motor oil in your engine must be able to resist the cold and flow easily to all the components under the hood.

 Even though this is not always the case, most everyday family vehicles won’t operate at as high of a temperature as some performance vehicles which are turbocharged or finely tuned for specific types of racing.